sivakumar97/LinuxFileExplorer/README.md

         i. text files open in nano

-        ii. mp3,mp4,jpg,pdfs open but still buggy
+        ii. mp3,mp4,jpg,pdfs open in default apps as in the system

-        iii. opening any other type of files won't work
+        iii. opening any other type of files aren't tested

 2. COMMAND MODE(*Press **:** to enter the command mode*)